TheDinos/CG4002/README.md

 ## Unity Project Setup
 1. Extract the sw_vizualizer zip provided
 2. Using Unity Hub, open the project
-3. In InputManager, change the IP address to the comms
+3. In InputManager, change the IP address to the laptop mqtt broker
-4. Change the CA accordingly
 5. Build and run the project on iOS device